 - Pour the dry ingredients into the wet ingredients and beat on low speed until just about combined.
 Add the milk, lemon juice, and lemon zest and continue to beat on low until combined.
 Fold in the blackberries with a wooden spoon or rubber spatula.
 They may bleed a little, so be careful!

 - Spoon the batter evenly into each cup or liner, filling each all the way to the top.
 Bake the muffins for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 15-18 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 22-23 minutes, give or take.
 Allow the muffins to cool for 10 minutes in the muffin pan, then transfer to a wire rack and drizzle with glaze.
 Muffins stay fresh stored in the refrigerator for 1 week.

 - For the glaze: Whisk the confectioners’ sugar and lemon juice together.
 Drizzle over muffins.

-Make ahead tip: For longer storage, freeze muffins (without glaze) for up to 3 months.
+- Make Ahead & Freezing Instructions: For longer storage, freeze muffins (without glaze) for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature or warm up in the microwave if desired.
 Glaze before serving.

 I just realized I hardly ever bake with blackberries.
 Have any suggestions?
 Would love to try some new things!